square/moshi/README.md

 </details>

 By default, all fields are emitted when encoding JSON, and all fields are accepted when decoding JSON.
-Prevent a field from being included by adding Java’s `transient` keyword or Kotlin's `Transient` annotation:
+Prevent a field from being included by adding Java’s `transient` keyword or Kotlin's `@Transient` annotation:

 <details open>
     <summary>Java</summary>